prashantprasar/evtol_4seat/README.md

 *Figure 1.
 CATIA rendering of the 4-passenger VTOL aircraft.*
 > [!NOTE]
-> Yo bro!
-I am working on some interior details and fuselage loadpaths.(this includes the landing gear you mentioned earlier) check back towards morning here in Nepal, I'll have commited final version. lmk if theres some change needed in structural representation in the mean time.
+>  I am working on some interior details and fuselage loadpaths.(this includes the landing gear you mentioned earlier) check back towards midnight here in Nepal , I'll have commited final version. lmk if theres some change needed in structural representation in the mean time.